plblum/jivs/README.md

     Category?: ConditionCategory;
 }
 ```
 >Where's the error message?
-A Condition is just part of a Validator.
-The InputValidator class connects your Condition to its error message.
+A `Condition` is just part of a Validator.
+The `InputValidator class` connects your Condition to its error message.

-Your new code should look like this, where ValueHostId is your identifier for a field on the Model that you call “SignedOnDate”.
-(More on ValueHostIds later.)
+Your new code should look like this, where `ValueHostId` is your identifier for a field on the Model that you call “SignedOnDate”.
+(More on `ValueHost Ids` later.)
 ```ts
 {
     Type: 'EqualTo';